Jump 6: Grade 6 Youth Group

 Register for Vertical Edge by filling out this Student Registration.

 Coming up at Vertical Edge:

 Grades 7 & 8 parents subscribe to our newsletter here:

-Higher Ground (grades 6, 7/8) is a time for middle school youth to dig into the Bible; to learn and study God’s Truth.
+Middle School Bible Class (grades 6, 7/8) is a time for middle school youth to dig into the Bible; to learn and study God’s Truth.
 It is an opportunity for students to discuss what it means to have your life anchored in a Biblical worldview.
-Higher Ground classes take place during the weekend services.
+Classes take place during the weekend services on Saturday evening at 5:30pm, and at the 9:00am and 11:00am services on Sunday.
 Kids worship with their parents in the service and head to the classroom when the sermon begins.
-Higher Ground meets in the basement classrooms, B02 & B04.
+Middle School Bible Classes are in the basement classrooms, B02 & B04.

-The students receive a weekly take-home handout which will be available in a PDF format at: Higher Ground: Weekend Discipleship Class
+The students receive a weekly take-home handout which will be available in a PDF format at: Middle School Bible Class